PagerTree/apidocs/source/includes/_alert.md

-sid | string | Security identifier for the object. id | string | Unique identifier for the object. createdAt | timestamp | When this object was first created. updatedAt | timestamp | When this object last updated. source_id | string | The source that created this alert.
+sid | string | Security identifier for the object. id | string | Unique identifier for the object. createdAt | timestamp | When this object was first created. source_id | string | The source that created this alert.
 Could be an incident, broadcast, user, or PagerTree self generated. user_id | string | The id of the user that needs to be notified. channels | array | An array of channels to notify this user on.